blindnet-io/devrel-management/docs/use-cases/insurance.md

 ## Context

-Gaining users' trust is a key element of success in commercialization of digital services.
+Gaining users' trust is a key factor of success in commercialization of digital services.
 Where a human salesman is absent, trust is achieved through technology.

 Privacy, giving users control over their data, and compliance with regulations are key drivers of trust online (cf. [research](#references)).